-2023-24 Application Process
+2024-25 Application Process

 The Ministry of Education is inviting school boards to submit applications to renew existing ECPPs.
-In recognizing the administrative burden of this process, the ministry will continue to provide a downloaded application form with prepopulated information from the approved 2022-23 Fall revised forecasts from the Regional Office.
-To further reduce administrative burden, there will be no fall revised estimates submission, with the spring application being the only application for the school year.
+In recognizing the administrative burden of this process, the ministry will continue to provide a downloaded application form with prepopulated information from the approved 2023-24 ECPP application from the Regional Office.
+To further reduce administrative burden, there will continue to be no fall revised estimates submission, with the spring application being the only application for the school year.